newleafdev/Competitor-Website-Analyzer/README.md

 # LLM infused website analyzer
 A simple usecase for genAI, automating the process of client/competitor research.
+Running on Flask.
+Once the program is running, access on localhost:5000.

 ## Requirements
 import necessary python libraries and ensure Ollama is running and Llama3.2:3b is installed.